-Admission and the right to remain within the ground is strictly on condition the spectator shall not commit any of the following acts:
+Admission to and the right to remain within the grounds is strictly on condition that any person attending SHALL NOT commit any of the following acts.

-1. Failing to comply with the directions given by a Steward, Club Official or Police Officer.
+- Fail to comply with the directions given by a Steward, Club Official or Police Officer

-2. Encroaching on the playing area or its adjoining parts.
+- Encroachment onto the playing area or its adjoining parts

-3. Climbing on any building, wall or fence.
+- Climb on any building, wall or fence

 THE CLUB RESERVES THE RIGHT TO REFUSE ADMISSION TO ANY PERSON